 What Is the Projected Job Growth?

 The job outlook for patient educators is expected to remain positive over the next decade.
 From 2019 to 2029, employment for health education specialists is projected to grow by 13%.
 This forecasted growth rate is much faster than the average across all occupations.
 One reason behind the expected demand increase for patient educators is their overall usefulness.
-Patient educators can help healthcare organizations improve the quality of their treatment programs, while reducing total costs.
+Patient educators can help healthcare organizations improve the quality of their treatment programs while reducing total costs.
 At the same time, patient educators can help to improve the reputation of their employing medical centers, helping patients feel heard and valued as they work toward improved outcomes.

 Where Do Patient Educators Work?

 Patient educators can work in a wide variety of locations, depending on the nature of their employer.
-Some patient educators will work in large-scale hospital environments, while others provide specialized care in individual physician offices.
+Some patient educators will work in large-scale hospital environments, while others provide specialized care in individual physicians' offices.